 Some selected high school courses have been articulated with courses offered by GCCC to enable students to advance to higher level courses at the college.
 Participating high schools may award credit toward high school graduation to students who demonstrate sufficient competency in these college level courses.
-Individuals who are interested in details should make specific inquiries to the college.
+Individuals who are interested in details should make specific inquiries to their high school.